 - build and maintain relationships with other people and organisations who influence policy, practice and regulation around data.

 - represent the ODI at events including conferences, roundtables and workshops.

 About you – skills, knowledge and experience

-We think it is essential that data policy is informed by knowledge of technology and delivery of projects and services.
-We do not necessarily expect you to already have that knowledge but you should be prepared to play, experiment and learn.
+We think it is essential that policy is informed by delivery of projects and services.
+Prototyping is one of the ways we develop policy.
+Our policy team is part of our delivery team.
+We do not necessarily expect you to already have delivery or consulting knowledge but you should be prepared to play, experiment and learn with the rest of our team.
 We will help you do that.
-Alternatively, perhaps you are a technology or delivery expert who wants to move into policy.
+Alternatively, perhaps you are a delivery expert or consultant who wants to move into policy.
 If so, we can help you do that too.

 You will have the following skills and experience: